Key Highlights

 Caffeine in Green Tea vs Energy Drinks

-It's worth noting that energy drinks often contain other stimulants and additives, in addition to caffeine, which can have additional effects on the body.
-If you're looking for a beverage that provides a milder caffeine boost without the added stimulants, green tea can be a good option.
+It is good to know that energy drinks often have other things in them besides caffeine.
+These can be stimulants and additives, and they can have their own effects on the body.
+If you want a beverage that gives you a mild caffeine boost but does not have these extra stimulants, green tea is a good choice.

 The Health Benefits of Green Tea Caffeine